rahgadda/Salesforce/02-Modules/01-Force.com/09-Lightning.md

 ### Overview

-- In this section we will go through on of the UI development model of Salesforce.com.
+- In this section we will go through one of the UI development model highlighted below of Salesforce.com.
   - Visual Force
-  - Lightning Components
+  - Lightning Components: We can build build Lightning components using two programming models as given below.
+Both these models can coexist and interoperable on a Salesforce page.
     - Aura Components:
       - As of March 2019, this component development is marked as read-only as Salesforce has archived.
       - The reason for this is, aura component does not follows W3C standards for developing components.
 Its has Salesforce proprietary recipes to create Web Components.
       - This require resources to know Salesforce specific development model.
 This makes harder to get resources in the market.
     - **Lightning Web Components**
+      - These components are also referred as **LWC**.
-      - This is based on W3C specification with minimal Salesforce proprietary recipes like project layout, web components, directives etc..
+      - These are based on W3C specifications with minimal Salesforce proprietary recipes like project layout, web components, directives etc..
-      - Salesforce has also OpenSourced [LWC](https://lwc.dev).
+      - Salesforce has also opensourced [LWC](https://lwc.dev).
 This has everything except Salesforce proprietary web components.

 #### Web Components